github/octocatalog-diff/doc/advanced-puppet-master.md

 The user the token was issued to must have the `puppetserver:compile_catalogs:*` permission.

-Note: `octocatalog-diff` will automatically obscure any secrets marked as `Sensitive` when displaying differences, but the above RBAC permission does give uses the ability to retrieve catalogs with all secrets, even ones marked `Sensitive`, visible.
+Note: A Puppet catalog may contain unencrypted secrets, even ones marked as `Sensitive`.
+In order to perform its job, Octocatalog-Diff needs access to the catalog.
+By granting a user the above RBAC permission you are granting them the ability to retrieve and view the complete catalog resulting from a compile, including any included secrets.